camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

 User, Group and Tenant IDs can be matched against a Whitelist Pattern to determine if the provided ID is acceptable or not.
 The default (global) Regular Expression pattern to match against is **"[a-zA-Z0-9]+|camunda-admin"** i.e. any combination of alphanumeric values or _'camunda-admin'_.

-If your organisation allows the usage of additional characters (ex.: special characters), the ProcessEngineConfiguartion propery `generalResourceWhitelistPattern` should be set with the appropriate pattern in the engine's configuration file.
+If your organisation allows the usage of additional characters (ex.: special characters), the ProcessEngineConfiguration propery `generalResourceWhitelistPattern` should be set with the appropriate pattern in the engine's configuration file.
 Standard [Java Regular Expression](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html) syntax can be used.
 For example, to accept any character, the following property value can be used:

 ```xml
 <property name="generalResourceWhitelistPattern" value=".+"/>